SixArm/rust-quick-guide/rust-quick-guide-1.0.0.md

 Because the function is generic, it will be optimized by the Rust compiler to perform as efficiently as possible.
 This means that using the `add` function will not incur any additional runtime overhead, even though it uses an abstraction (the `Add` trait) to make the function more generic and reusable.

 In this way, Rust demonstrates the concept of zero-cost abstraction, allowing developers to write modular, reusable code without sacrificing performance.

-# Type summaries

-This page is a section divider and intentionally blank.

 ## Scalar types